reubano/ongeza/README.rst

 Requirements
 ------------

-bump has been tested and is known to work on Python 2.7, 3.4, and 3.5;
+ongeza has been tested and is known to work on Python 2.7, 3.4, and 3.5;
 and PyPy 4.0

 Motivation